South Iceland | A Region Like No Other

 This site can be found nearby to Hveragerði town, only adding to the litany of reasons to pass through.

 Seljavallalaug, sometimes known as Seljvavellir, is a white outdoor pool embedded beneath a row of lush volcanic hillsides, not far from Skógafoss waterfall.
-It makes for a fantastic bathing spot while watching the Northern Lights above.

 First built for training young swimmers in 1923, Seljvavellir is one of the country’s oldest pools, and is now an officially protected site.